rohanprajapatitachi/rohanprajapatitachi/README.md

 - 👋 Hi I’m @rohanprajapatitachi
-- 👀 I’m interested in Developing / creating a product that can  create an impact to the community
+- 👀 I’m interested in Developing / creating a product that can  create an impact to the community.
 - 🌱
 - 💞️ I’m looking forward to collabrate with the  developer community to uplift my knowledge and contribute to the community.
 - 📫 How to reach me: " rohanprajapati369@gmail.com "